Discover Mammoth Cave National Park: Your Must-Have Guide

 Hotels

-If camping is not your speed, you need not worry as there are a variety of good hotels for you to choose from in the area as well.
+If camping is not your speed, you need not worry, as there are a variety of good hotels for you to choose from in the area as well.
 Several cities are within a reasonable driving distance to the park, which gives you a lot of options to choose from.
 The closest city is Cave City, which is less than a 20-minute drive from Mammoth Cave.
 There are many quality hotels in the city to choose from if you want to stay close to the park.

 In addition to Cave City, the cities of Glasgow, Kentucky, and Bowling Green, Kentucky are also reasonably close.
 Bowling Green is a nice city with a lot to do, but it is a 40-minute drive to the park.
-If you don’t mind the drive, You will find a wide variety of hotels to choose from there.
+If you don’t mind the drive, you will find a wide variety of hotels to choose from there.

 Of course, you can also choose to stay at the lodge or one of the cabins within the park.
 It is a bit more expensive, but you cannot beat the location.
 If you are starting to plan your trip and are looking for accommodations, you are in luck.
 I have included a map and a list of recommended hotel and motel options for you to review in my Mammoth Cave National Park guide below.